Construction of varieties of low codimension with applications to moduli spaces of varieties of general type: Deforming finite morphisms to non--embeddings

-Now we study the cases for which Theorem ~\ref{birational} (1) is applicable.
-Recall that, in this case $\varphi$ deforms to a \textbf{birational} morphism, which a priori, is not an embedding.
-We will actually produce some examples in which the deformed morphism is birational, but not an embedding.
+Now we study the cases for which Theorem ~\ref{birational} is applicable to simple cyclic covers $\pi$.
+Recall that, in this case $\varphi$ can be deformed to a {birational} morphism $\varphi'$, which a priori, is not an embedding.

+We will show that these birational morphisms $\varphi': X' \longrightarrow \mathbb P^N$ exist for any $N$ and for varieties $X'$ of any dimension $m$, $3 \leq m \leq N-1$.
+Some of these morphisms $\varphi'$ are strictly birational.
+Although we will mostly be interested in producing birational subcanonical morphisms, we start by showing an example of birational morphisms induced by a non--complete linear series: